undarmaa/yapl/README.md

-# Word and Phrase Dictionary Extracted from Wikipedia on Redis
+# Word and Phrase Dictionary Extracted from Wikipedia on Sqlite

 ## How to Use

-1. You shold run Redis server
-2. You only run bellow command.

 ```
-> python3 enwiki_insert_redis.py
+> python3 main.py
 ```

 ## Dataset